 For the ultimate indoor skydiving experience

-An introduction to indoor skydiving during the week – Valid Tuesday to Friday only.
+An introduction to indoor skydiving during the week – Valid Weekdays only - Based on hours of operation - hours vary per location.

 In order to maintain the high safety standards, Bodyflight Academy has created a specialized program to allow people who exceed 230 lbs (104 kgs) to enjoy the thrill of the indoor skydiving experience in a safe and well supervised environment.